-Statement of Support by Commissioner Brian Quintenz Regarding Amendments to the Clearing Exemption for Swaps; the Final Rule Excluding the European Stability Mechanism from CFTC Margin Requirements; and Related No-Action Relief
+Statement of Support by Commissioner Brian D. Quintenz Regarding Amendments to the Clearing Exemption for Swaps; the Final Rule Excluding the European Stability Mechanism from CFTC Margin Requirements; and Related No-Action Relief

 April 14, 2020

 In March 2018, I articulated my approach to our current regulatory relationship with our European counterparts in light of their refusal to stand by or re-affirm their 2016 commitments in the CFTC’s and European Commission’s common approach to the regulation of cross-border central counterparties (CCPs) (CFTC-EC CCP Agreement).
 Specifically, I believe that the absence of the agreement’s re-affirmation in the European Market Infrastructure Regulation 2.2 (EMIR 2.2) directly implied the agreement’s abrogation.
 I therefore vowed that I would either object to or vote against any relief provided to, or requested by, European Union authorities until the agreement’s clarity was restored.
 Since that time, I have consistently voted against, or objected to, any regulation or relief that provides special accommodations to European entities, including the proposed exemption from margin requirements for the European Stability Mechanism (ESM) that the Commission seeks to finalize today.